Levi Mays Story about little boys

 Global Warming is not going to on

-- Don't know about his story, but here is a brief recap of how this thing came into being: It started as an idea over a hundred years ago, where some scientists thought burning fuels would lead to a carbon increase in the air to boost the greenhouse effect, leading to global warming.
-We are all familiar with that one.
+- I don't know his story, but here's how it came to be: it started as a science idea over a hundred years ago, where scientists thought burning fuels would boost the greenhouse effect, which would lead to global warming.
+That one we all know.

-It was only a fringe idea, though, until 1980 or so, shortly after Margaret Thatcher became prime minister of the UK.
-She was a well-respected leader (and that was a victorious uphill battle for a female in those times.)
-She gained the support of several countries, proposing global warming as a way of tapping into the great economic success of the USA.
+It was a fringe idea until Margaret Thatcher became prime minister in 1980.
+She got support from several countries, proposing global warming as a way of tapping into the great economic success of the USA.
 How?
-Through carbon taxes.
-An additional benefit for England was the support of the local nuclear energy industry (which emitted no greenhouse gases).
+By taxing carbon.
+Additionally, England's nuclear energy industry (which emits no greenhouse gases) was supported.

-The Hadley Centre for Climate Prediction and Research and eventually the Intergovernmental Panel on Climate Change IPCC were born.
-Pretty soon we were flooded with politics and business interests posing as science.
+The Hadley Centre for Climate Prediction and Research eventually became the Intergovernmental Panel on Climate Change.
+We soon got flooded with politics and business interests posing as science.

 this site for more information now.